iiaen/telegram_windrunner/README.md

 # telegram_windrunner

-###
+### 📈 Receiving automated messages on Telegram
-Personally using this to automate collecting and sending of stock related info to a telegram chat (to myself).
+Using this to automate collecting and sending the following info to myself via Telegram:
+- Insider purchases (info from SEC Form 4 filings)
+- Price and volume metrics for a list of tickers, data from Yahoo Finance